 by Charity Silvers, CHEA Board Treasurer

-Editor’s Note: Today’s blog is an excerpt from a speech Charity gave at one of her PSP’s parent meetings, as she was ending her homeschooling journey of 25 years, with her youngest’s graduation later that year.
+Editor’s Note: Today’s blog is an excerpt from a speech Charity gave at one of her PSP’s parent meetings, as she was ending her homeschooling journey of 25 years.
+Her words ring true today, just as they did almost 10 years ago.